marberrym/OfflinePortfolioDevPreBuild/README.md

 In regards to the design of my portfolio, I ran into two main challenges.

 The first challenge was the creation of the word cloud.
 In order to create the word cloud I had to use a series of flex boxes in order to position the words exactly the way I wanted them to appear.
-This required a series of nested flex boxes with various classes that were dictating the justification and alignment of each given word.
+This required a series of nested flex boxes with various classes and psuedo that were dictating the justification, styling and alignment of each given word.
 The execution of the word cloud quickly became a more complex task than I had originally estimated.
 Here is a snippet of code from the development of the word cloud:

 ```html
 <div id="RightColumn" class="flexColumnSide">